zaiisao/Documentation/en/Real-time-Messaging/rtm_invite_java.md

 ###  Refuse a call invitation

-The callee refuses the call invitation by calling `refuseRemoteInvitation`.
+The callee gets `RemoteInvitation` from `onRemoteInvitationReceived` and  refuses the call invitation by calling `refuseRemoteInvitation`.
 The lifecycle of the `RemoteInvitation` ends as the caller receives the `onRemoteInvitationRefused` callback.
 The lifecycle of the `LocalInvitation` ends as the caller receives the `onLocalInvitationRefused` callback.

 ![img](https://web-cdn.agora.io/docs-files/1598604564189)